top of page

 Microeconomics for Business

-Topics in Microeconomic Theory II (PhD level)
+Selected Issues in Economic Theory II (PhD level)

 Teaching at Queen Mary university of London

-Strategy, Leadership and Management of Investment Banks
+Strategy, Leadership and Management of Investment Banking Firms

 Microeconomic Theory II (PhD level)

-Fall 2016, 2022, 2023
+Fall 2016, 2022, 2023, 2024

 Spring 2017, 2018, 2019, 2020